LoginRadius/engineering-portal/content/react-error-boundaries/index.md

 First, these two updatecounts are within the same error boundary.
 If one of the updateCount components crashes, then the error boundary will replace them both.
 Second, these two updatecounts are within their individual error limits.
 So if one crashes, the other component is not affected because both have their own error boundary component.

+Error boundary is helpful to display the fallback UI in production.
+In development, you can still see the error(As mentioned in official react docs, this is intentional).
+Simply close the cross icon and you can see your fallback UI.

 React Error boundary is a really nice feature in React, and it is comparatively less used.
 There are a lot of nice error boundary packages out there; you should look into them.
 Here is a link [react-error-boundary](https://github.com/bvaughn/react-error-boundary#readme)